top of page

 No ask, no thought, at the edge of mind.

-The floor eavesdrops, started to lean,
+The floor eavesdrops, pretend to lean,

 No follow, no lead — just in between.

-A dream forgets which side it’s on,
+Dreams forgets which side it’s on,

 The count is lost, and the move goes on.

-The melody speaks with all that is,
+A melody speaks with all that is,

 And silence appears to carry the rest.